mahsa-mousavi/eDNAFlow/README.md

 1) Remove all occurrence of ײ in the curated file.
 2) In the first line add #ID followed by a tab.

+**NOTE 3:**

+eDNAFlow allows you to specify your custom database for blast, but LCA script may not be able to parse and assign taxonomy of the custom results depending on how you built your custom database.
+This is because the LCA script needs taxonomy ID information (i.e. "staxids" which is the 3rd column in blast result file) to link the blast result with GenBank taxonomy.
+This ID will be pulled automatically when blasting against the Genbank database.
+However, for custom databases, if when you built it, you did not map the sequence identifiers to taxids, then it will not be available after blast and as a result LCA script will not be able to generate results for this.

+We suggest you check blast manual on how to make custom database.
+A nice example on making custom database can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK279688/), but note that this example is based on protein.

+**Extra NOTE:**

 Provided you have wget* installed on your system the script starts downloading the taxonomy dump file from NCBI and will put it in a folder with the date of that day.